cgalmenartest/node/CONFIG.md

 }
 ```

-### Full Time Detail Sample Text
+### Full Time Details Sample Text

-When the user creates or edits a task and selects "Full Time Detail" in Step 1 (What type of effort is needed?), the sample text will be added to the task description, if there was no previous description text.
+When the Full Time Detail option is enabled (see above), a user may create or edit a task and select "Full Time Detail" in Step 1 (What type of effort is needed?), then the sample text will be added to the task description, if there was no previous description text.
 There is also an extra link available (Show Default Description) that shows the sample text once it is clicked.
 The link is not available if the 'Full Time Detail' sample text is not setup.

 The value of the description field supports markdown with links and formatting.
 The description field in the ui.json config file does not support a multiline string; newlines should be escaped as \n.